youlgrave-ypres/youlgrave-ypres.github.io/qr2.markdown

 ## On display

-The sculpture on display here in Ypres is made up of the [Sacrifice](symbolism/sacrifice-quadrant) and [Peace](symbolism/peace-quadrant) quadrants.
+The sculpture on display here is made up of the [Sacrifice](symbolism/sacrifice-quadrant) and [Peace](symbolism/peace-quadrant) quadrants.

 If you look closely at the stained glass section, can you find...